Careers and Life After University: An Honest Guide

 About this cluster

-This is the smallest cluster in the hub by article count, but the three articles cover the biggest decisions of late student life.
-They’re written to push back against two common patterns: the assumption that graduate jobs and master’s are the only “real” routes after university (they aren’t — direct entry-level roles, time out, and other paths are all valid), and the assumption that final year is the time to start thinking about all of this (it isn’t — by then, the most important applications are already closing).
-The whole cluster is honest about the class-divide aspect of graduate hiring and points to targeted programmes (93% Club, Upreach, Social Mobility Foundation) where they apply.
+These nine articles cover the biggest decisions and most practical skills of late student life — from building employability early to landing the job (or choosing a different path) at the end.
+They’re written to push back against two common patterns: the assumption that graduate jobs and master’s are the only “real” routes after university (they aren’t — direct entry-level roles, gap years, and other paths are all valid), and the assumption that final year is the time to start thinking about all of this (it isn’t — by then, the most important applications are already closing, and the experience that strengthens them should already be built).
+The whole cluster is honest about the class-divide aspect of graduate hiring and points to targeted programmes (93% Club, Upreach, Social Mobility Foundation) where they apply, and it’s practical throughout — CVs, applications, interviews and experience are skills you can learn and your careers service can help with.

 The articles in this cluster